lambdaclass/finance_playground/ergodicity_explorations/README.md

 Should we be willing to pay any amount for the opportunity to play?
 Most people would not, even though the game has an infinite expected value.

 The aforementioned paradox was studied by [Daniel Bernoulli](https://en.wikipedia.org/wiki/Daniel_Bernoulli) in a paper published in 1738 in the journal of the Imperial Academy of Science in St. Petersburg.
 In it, he introduced the [expected utility hypothesis](https://en.wikipedia.org/wiki/Expected_utility_hypothesis), which states that individual preferences concerning such gambles seek to maximise not the expected change in wealth, but the expected change in _utility_, which is a mathematical concept that captures the subjective value of wealth to the individual.
 Utility functions could differ between individuals, which gives much (perhaps too much) flexibility to the theory, at the cost of explanatory power.
-Typical choices for utilities include $\sqrt{x}$ and $\ln{x}$ that explain the fact that the increase in utility provided by a $\$$ is inversely proportional to the level of wealth.
+Typical choices for utilities include $\sqrt{x}$ and _$ln(x)$_ that explain the fact that the increase in utility provided by a dollar is inversely proportional to the level of wealth.

 Professor [Ole Peters](http://tuvalu.santafe.edu/~ole/), Fellow at the [London Mathematical Laboratory](http://www.lml.org.uk/), has studied random processes such as this under different dynamics (where wealth changes in additive or multiplicative increments) and has proposed an alternative approach, one that seeks to explain human decision making when faced with such risky propositions.
 Instead of taking into account the state space average of wealth, this paradigm focuses on the time-average of wealth which are most often **not equal**.
 This framework is generally useful in evaluating gambles, and delivers insights into questions of optimal leverage, the puzzle of insurance, the emergence of cooperation, and the dynamics of inequality.